nimroddanielmaayan/the-wild-oasis/notes.md

   components.
 This is because React is "playing it safe", since it doesn't know if changes will happen in the child components as well.
-This is usually not a problem since updating the virtual DOM is "cheap", but there are advanced methods to make this process even more efficient, like `refs`
+This is usually not a problem since updating the virtual DOM is "cheap", but there are advanced methods to make this process even more efficient (in advanced versions of React, this is done automatically)

 - When there's a state change, the processes of `reconciliation` and `diffing` are triggered.
 That's how React decides what changes need to be made to the